While designing a logo for your company or brand, there is often a dilemma about how the right logo should look.

 These are the logos that use a graphic (generally a symbol) along with the brand name.
 Adidas logo is an example of such a logo.

 These logos use the full brand name or its initial letters merged with the symbol.
-A good example for this type of logo is Harley Davidson Motorcycles logo.
+An excellent example of this type of logo is Harley Davidson Motorcycles logo.

 5. Place of use